UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_26.md

 Notes:

-Now we’ve learned about how to get the data in to the shape and size that we desire, now we ca have some fun with it\!
+Now we’ve learned about how to get the data in to the shape and size that we desire, now we ca have some fun with it!

 We usually like to learn from it.
 One place we can start is summary statistics, so we can calculate interesting values for each of the variables or columns in our dataframe.

 Let’s start by doing this for the cereal dataset again.

-First let’s load in our cereal dataset again.

 ---